 The convoy made its way across the barren landscape, passing the occasional dark skinned, famine-stricken civilian.
 These became the unfortunate target of insults from the passing soldiers, who jeered racist slurs and shouted what few curses they knew in the southern language.
 The passing Wüsterners seemed to ignore these verbal assaults, perhaps fearing what would befall them if they retaliated.
 Hubrick’s contribution was a rock swiftly flung at a passing woman and her three children.
 The projectile struck her youngest son squarely on his forehead.
 The boy collapsed, his weak frame incapacitated by the force of the blow.
 His mother cried out and rushed to the side of her fallen son, where she proceeded to cradle him desperately through a stream of tears as her other children attempted to resuscitate their sibling.
 The pain of this grief-stricken party was lost on Hubrick, whose celebration at landing “a difficult throw” drowned out the lamentations of the anguished family.
 This excitement roused Strotsky, who had been sleeping a few seats away from the triumphant Hubrick.
 After learning the cause of the commotion, Strotsky settled back to resume his slumber, annoyed at being roused, and slightly disturbed at what had happened.
 The family soon slipped out of view of the convoy, along with the pool of blood that had formed around the fallen boy and his mother.

 Some left their homes quietly, and obeyed their captors’ every command.
 Other, prouder, occupants left under verbal protest.
 The proudest occupants refused to leave at all, and were punished accordingly.
-Those who survived the initial raid, some traumatized at witnessing the violent deaths of their friends and neighbors, were being assembled in front of the village where they were to be processed.
+Those who survived the initial raid, some traumatized at witnessing the violent deaths of their friends and neighbors, were brought in front of the town for processing.
 Half-dressed mothers with unkempt hair stayed their own tears, and instead tended to their children.
 Other people were silent, struggling to accept what was happening around them.
-This group suffered the most abuse, as the soldiers beat, shoved, and led their dazed captives to join the other survivors at the front of the village.
+This group suffered the most abuse, as the soldiers beat, shoved, and led their dazed captives to join the others in the assembly area.
 A small but vocal minority of young men continued to protest their treatment, but were eventually beaten into submissive silence.
-Once assembled, the civilians went through the first wave of processing.
+Once gathered, the civilians went through the first wave of processing.

 A group of soldiers sorted the disorderly group, directing men and boys of fighting age to the left, and all others to the right.
 Strotsky, who was among the sorters, took pity on the Wüsterners, and defined “fighting age” as exclusively as he could without arousing suspicion.
 Other sorters were much more inclusive.
 One was even reprimanded for trying to send women to the left, and was replaced.

-Once the suspected militants had been separated from their families, they were tied up into eight long rows, each two abreast, and led to a field at the other end of the village.
+Once the suspected militants had been separated from their families, they were tied up into eight long rows, each two abreast, and led to a field at the other end of the town.
 The doomed men carried themselves proudly and wore indignant expressions, having accepted their fate.
 They offered no physical resistance as bullets shredded their ranks and pierced their flesh.
 It was no more than five minutes before the machine guns were silenced by the order to cease-fire.
 Fifty or so soldiers who had been standing at the wayside fixed their bayonets and spent the next half an hour combing through the mangled, lifeless mass of bodies, killing those who had survived the initial gunfire.
 Many were repulsed by this task and held handkerchiefs over their faces in a vain attempt to alleviate the stench of human flesh putrefying in the afternoon sun.
-Others took sadistic pleasure in mutilating the dead and dying, delighting in the death throes of those they murdered, and dragging their bayonets through the tangled, lifeless mass, driven by the same macabre fascination that had compelled them to torture insects as children.
-Confident that they had fulfilled their orders, the band of soldiers left the field and the unburied dead within, cleaned their bayonets and made idle conversation as they returned to the front of the village.
+Others took sadistic pleasure in mutilating the dead and dying, delighting in the death throes of those they murdered and dragging their bayonets through the tangled, lifeless mass with macabre fascination.
+Confident that they had fulfilled their orders, the band of soldiers left the field and the unburied dead within, cleaned their bayonets and made idle conversation as they returned to the front of the town.

 Strotsky and his fellow soldiers then fastened their bayonets and finished off the remaining undesirables.
 Peterson congratulated his men on their work, and gave them until sundown to pillage the town and supplement their meager rations.
 Peterson then slipped away, secluding himself in a deserted house for the rest of the evening, leaving the officers of his battalion to complain about their incompetent leader securely and without restraint behind the parked convoy, each man secretly fantasizing about replacing the Lieutenant Colonel.